mala-project/mala/docs/source/install/installing_qe.rst

 To run the total energy module, you need a full Quantum ESPRESSO installation, for which to install the Python bindings.
-This module has been tested with version ``7.2.``, the most recent version upon this release of MALA.
+This module has been tested with version ``7.2.``, the most recent version at the time of this release of MALA.
 Newer versions may work (untested), but installation instructions may vary.

 Make sure you have an (MPI-aware) F90 compiler such as ``mpif90`` (e.g.
 Debian-ish machine: ``apt install openmpi-bin``, on an HPC cluster something